Choosing the right chicken waterer for your flock can save you a lot of time and work.

 - Automatic: There are several different types of automatic waterer to choose from.
 The one thing they all have in common is that they attach to a water source (usually a hosepipe) which refills the waterer on demand.

 - Nipple: Nipples are simply add-ons and deliver the water in small, controlled amounts rather than having a trough or open basin area.
 Nipples work by having the hens push their beaks against the toggle to release the water.
 The thought behind these innovations is that the water is kept contamination free until the chicken requires a drink.

 Common Problems With Chicken Waterers

 Probably the most common problem with waterers is the fact that the chickens contaminate the drinking trough very easily.
-They stick their dirty beaks in to drink and they scratch up the dirt and poop from the floor.
+They stick their dirty beaks in to drink after scratching up the dirt and poop from the floor.

-This can be reduced by raising the waterer of the floor.
-You can also place it away from the areas where they scratch.
+This can be reduced by raising the waterer off the floor.
+You can also place it away from the areas where your chickens scratch.

 A problem common to nipples and cups alike is leakage.
 If the product is not well put together it will leak regardless.
 Make sure the nipples and washers are fitted correctly and you will be ok.
 If the nipples do not leak straight away they tend not to leak at all.

 Finally hanging waterers will create damp spots if you place it in a high traffic area.
 So make sure to place just outside of the area of congestion.

 How many waterers will your flock need?

 A good average is one waterer per ten chickens.
 Some hens can guard the water or feed as if it is their personal property and chase away the more timid flock members.
 If you find this happening then provide more waterers.